L. l, 1 Carinae

 to be driven by signals from a computer, where 'l' and '1' had

-distinct digital codes.
+distinct IBM character codes.

 The l star